• Skip to primary navigation

 MINNESOTA$57, 250

-Steps to Becoming a Professor: Full guide
+Steps to Becoming a Professor: Full Guide

 1. Acquire a Bachelor’s Degree

-However, you can still choose to continue with the coursework you did at your undergraduate level in your graduate studies.
+However, you can still continue with the coursework you did at your undergraduate level in your graduate studies.
 While this is not quite necessary, it is also important because it will provide you with the foundational studies needed to move on to the next level.

 2. Attend A Graduate School